Key visa cancellation statistics

 Student visa cancellations across all cancellation powers – past seven financial years

 The student visa cancellation numbers in the graph below broadly follow trends related to the number of international students in Australia during these financial years.
 The increase in offshore cancellations through 2014-15 and 2015-16 coincides with a new business model deployed by the Department to reduce the timeframe for cancellation decisions.
-2017-18 shows numbers remaining stabilise.
+2017-18 shows numbers remaining stable.